nbergont/kenburnslove/README.md

 ## Raspberry Pi
 - Use pilove : http://pilove.mitako.eu/
-- Or use my customised version of pilove (to upload):
+- Or use my customised version of pilove [Download](https://github.com/nbergont/kenburnslove/releases/download/V1.0/pilove-0.4_ro_usb.img.zip):
     - Upgraded with pilove 0.4 (LÖVE 0.10.2)
 	- Read-only filesystem (more robust)
-	- Auto-launch love programm on usb-key
+	- Auto-launch love program on usb-key (clone this repository on usb-key root directory and add your pictures)
-- On Raspberry Pi pictures must have maximum resolution of 4096*4096 (GPU limitation)
+- On Raspberry Pi pictures must have maximum resolution of 2048*2048 (GPU limitation)